enzomar/KSELK/README.md

 ```sh
 python test/produce_data.py
 ```
-Waint and have a look to the oputput and both terminal, eventually checek the links blow.
+Wait and have a look to the oputput and both terminal, eventually checks the links blow.
 On the terminal TWO
 ```sh
 CTRL-C